-BT is the largest broadband provider in the UK, with several types of fibre broadband services from superfast to full fibre connections which offer top-tier speeds.
+BT is the largest broadband provider in the UK, offering several types of fibre broadband services from superfast fibre-to-the-cabinet (FTTC) to ultarfast full fibre connections.
 It also offers pay-TV, the major selling point of which is BT Sport and its live coverage of the Premier League, as well as exclusive UEFA Championship matches.

-Sky is the biggest digital TV provider in the UK and also offers broadband and home phone services as part of its broadband bundles.
+Sky is the biggest satellite and digital TV provider in the UK and also offers broadband and home phone services as part of its broadband bundles.

-TalkTalk is a large broadband provider and offers great-value fibre and ADSL broadband services, as well as home phone and pay-TV via the YouView set top box.
+TalkTalk has many broadband customers thanks to its great-value fibre and ADSL broadband services, as well as home phone and pay-TV via the YouView set top box.

-Virgin Media Virgin Media offers premium cable broadband and TV bundles and consistently delivers high-speed broadband through its cable network.
+Virgin Media offers premium cable broadband and TV bundles and consistently delivers high-speed broadband and high-quality TV through its cable network.

-EE offers impressively fast 4G mobile broadband and fibre home broadband.
+EE offers impressively fast 4G and 5G mobile broadband and FTTC broadband.
 EE mobile customers benefit from purchasing EE home broadband as they can potentially boost their data plans.

-Plusnet is a value internet service provider that offers affordable fibre and ADSL broadband packages to customers alongside excellent customer support.
+Plusnet is a great-value internet service provider that offers affordable fibre and ADSL broadband packages to customers alongside excellent customer support.

 Vodafone is a mobile phone operator turned broadband provider.
 Vodafone offers a range of excellent value broadband packages, particularly its superfast fibre broadband deals and 5G home broadband deals.

-NOW Broadband, which is owned by Sky, offers affordable fibre broadband packages with easy access to TV add-ons and exclusive content through NOW TV.
+NOW Broadband, which is owned by Sky, offers affordable fibre broadband packages with easy access to TV add-ons and exclusive content through NOW.